Complex Order Handling

 Complex Order Auction (COA)

-COA further automates the order handling and execution process for certain complex orders while continuing to provide the potential for price improvement through an automated auction process.
+COA further automates the order handling and execution process for eligible marketable complex orders having up to four legs and having a ratio of one-to three or higher or three-to-one or lower, while continuing to provide the potential for price improvement through an automated auction process.
+Note that only customer orders are eligible for COA.
 When COA is enabled:

 - Eligible marketable (tradable at the current derived spread price) and near-marketable (tradable inside the current derived spread price) will initiate a 100 millisecond electronic auction for price improvement.